 Digitisation of the Swiss justice system

-The project is being carried out on behalf of the justice directors (cantons/CCJPD) and the Judicial Conference (courts).
+The Justitia 4.0 project is being carried out on behalf of the Conference of Cantonal Justice and Police Directors (CCJPD) and the Federal Judicial Conference (federal courts, cantonal supreme courts and cantonal courts).

 Milestones

-• with entry into force of the Federal Act on Platforms for Electronic Communication in the Judiciary Full operation
+- 2023: Federal Council adopts the dispatch on the Federal Act on Platforms for Electronic Communication in the Justice System (ECJA).

 Status